madmickstar/polo_trader/README.md

 * Script grabs from local JSON file the following items from last trade
   * Amount of units purchased which become sell units in next trade
   * The From and To crypto pairs (symbols)
-  * The crypto fiat the trade will go via, USDT, BTC or ETH
+  * The crypto fiat the trade will go via, USDT or BTC
   * Last trade buy/sell prices
   * Last trade ratio
 * If last trade does not exist, script grabs current prices from exchange order books and populates the